Biography

 I traveled to Iran in the summer of 2003 seeking the connection between Persian poets and traditional wrestlers.
 This trip, and a subsequent return to the country the following year, yielded the stories that make up my travel memoir Poets and Pahlevans: A Journey Into the Heart of Iran.
 Knopf Canada published Poets and Pahlevans in 2006.
 The book won the Wilfred Eggleston Prize for Best Nonfiction at the Alberta Book Awards and was nominated for the Edna Staebler Award.

-I live in Calgary with my beautiful wife and three year-old son, Amedeo.
+I live in Calgary with my eleven year-old son, Amedeo.